Lyndoncatan/DailyFLip/README.md

+# Daily flip

-# DAILYFLIP app with authentication, user profiles, posts with media support, friend functionality, and admin management.
+app with authentication, user profiles, posts with media support, friend functionality, and admin management.
 The app will have both dark and light mode with the color schemes you specified.

 ```typescriptreact project="dailyflip"